CopernicaMarketingSoftware/Documentation/SMTPeter/features/inline-css.md

 As you probably know, the SMTP protocol does not easily allow to pass parameters with each message.
 To overcome this, we allow you to create many different SMTP logins, each one with different features enabled.
-If you want to automatically inlinize CSS, you just have to create a login with this feature enabled, and use that login for sending your messages.
+If you want to automatically inline CSS, you just have to create a login with this feature enabled, and use that login for sending your messages.

 If you are in a position to change the MIME bodies of the email messages,